Zelenskyy Submits Bills To Parliament On Extension Of Martial Law, Mobilization - UrduPoint

 The texts of the documents have not been made publicly available.

-The martial law in Ukraine was introduced on February 24 for an initial 30 days and extended twice, in late March and late April.
-General mobilization for an initial 90 days was declared on February 25, the next day after the start of the Russian military operation.
+The Russian military operation in Ukraine began on February 24.
+Ukraine introduced martial law the same day for an initial 30 days and extended it twice, in late March and late April, and general mobilization for an initial 90 days.